medic/cht-docs/content/en/contribute/code/releasing/_index.md

 {{% alert title="Info" %}} You can find the versions currently supported, dependencies, and release notes for the CHT Core [on the Releases page]({{% ref "core/releases" %}}). {{% /alert %}}

+### When to wait to release

+In general, we do not want to wait to do a release.
+The moment the release manager feels the release is ready, they should release it.
+This may even be with just one ticket!

+There are two conditions that we would wait:

+1. There is a new bug found in `master` that has not been released.
+This should be fixed before the release.
+1. There is a bug found in an existing release that can be fixed in 5 days.
+In less than 5 days the fixed code will be released.
+In more than 5 days, the bug will be released and a new release will ship later with the fix for the bug.

+The reason we have these rules around when we wait, is so that everyone knows what they are and the release manager never needs to ask "should we wait?" - they'll know already!

 ## CHT Conf

 Follow the [instructions in the readme](https://github.com/medic/cht-conf/#user-content-releasing).